 Despite this, it's still important to stay in shape.
 So how can you do so without sapping your financial resources?

 Students have plenty of great ways to exercise for less.
 University sports clubs will often charge tiny fees and have their own gyms.
-They are also great places to make friends and try sports like Ultimate Frisbee or Handball that may not be as popular elsewhere.
+They are also great places to make friends or find someone to exercise with and try sports like Ultimate Frisbee or Handball that may not be as popular elsewhere.

 3. Second-hand Shops